SethClydesdale/numerologic-math/README.md

 ```javascript
 numerological.summation(2015); // 8
 ```
-Each number is added together until only a single digit remains.
-For example : 2 + 0 + 1 + 5 = 8

 Passing ``true`` as the second parameter will return a string map which represents the calculation.
 ```javascript
 numerological.summation(2015, true);
 // '2 + 0 = 2 --> 2 + 1 = 3 --> 3 + 5 = 8'
 ```
+**Note :** Each number is added together until only a single digit remains.

 ### numerological.gender(n)